Essix Retainers: Cost, Cleaning & Alternatives

 The Cost of an Essix Retainer

-Removable Essix retainers are around the same cost as Hawley retainers, although the true cost can depend on whether your insurance pays for the retainer or not.
+Removable Essix retainers are around the same cost as Hawley retainers.
 A standard Hawley retainer, for example, is between $150 and $300 for one retainer, while an Essix retainer is a little less expensive, at $100 to $250 for one retainer.

 Ask Your Dentist About Essix Retainers